barissenkal/MinimalNotepad/Readme.md

 # Minimal Notepad

 Another minimal/small/tiny notepad that runs in a browser.
 Has local sync and local offline save.
+Can be accessed from LAN.

 #### How To Run